| |

 examiner within 100 miles: Contact

-your teacher or examiner to arrange a date to complete your
+or examiner to arrange a date to complete your

 practical examination.
 The practical examination consists of giving